 Most performance-enhancing drugs are taken in cycles to give your body time to reset, so most people who take liver-supporting supplements take them at the end of their cycle.

-You might also see ingredients live Tongkat Ali, artichoke extract, and dandelion in post-cycle supplements along with milk thistle.
+You might also see ingredients such as Tongkat Ali, artichoke extract, and dandelion in post-cycle supplements along with milk thistle.

-There’s not much research looking at how effective these supplements are for protecting your liver from steroids, so it’s not clear what dose you should be taking, but a commonly recommended dose is 140mg of silymarin up to three times per day.
+There’s not much research looking at the good the effectiveness of adding milk thistle supplements into your diet is for protecting your liver from steroids, so there isn’t a definitive dosage recommendation, but a common dose is 140mg of silymarin up to three times per day.

 You can take milk thistle orally in several different forms.
-Generally, it’s sold in capsules or tablets, but milk thistle extract is also sometimes sold as liquid drops.
+Generally, it’s sold in capsules or tablets, but milk thistle extract is also sometimes sold in liquid form.

-Here are a few questions you may want to ask yourself when comparing milk thistle supplements:
+Here are a few questions you may want to ask yourself when comparing / buying milk thistle supplements:

 - How much milk thistle extract is in each dose?

-- How much silymarin is in each does (ideally 80% or more)?
+- How much Silymarin content is in each dose (ideally 80% or more)?

 - Is it vegan / vegetarian (if it matters to you)?